biehlerj/biehlerj.xyz/README.md

 # [biehlerj.xyz](https://biehlerj.github.io) Astro rewrite

 This repository contains code for my custom rewrite of my personal website using [Astro](https://astro.build).
+The previous version of my personal website was written using Hugo, but I wanted to have more control over the look and features of my website so I decided to rewrite my website using Astro.

 - [biehlerj.xyz Astro rewrite](#biehlerjxyz-astro-rewrite)
   - [🚀 Project Structure](#-project-structure)